PerilousBooklet/arch-linux-notes/arch-linux-problem-solving.md

+### How to fix Steam UI buttons not doing anything when pressed

+Go to Steam -> Settings -> Interface

+Disable `Enable GPU accelerated rendering in web views (requires restart)`

 ### How to fix Avatar: Frontiers of Pandora on Heroic Games Launcher (Epic) not working because of incompatible DirectX version
 ?